BMCV/galaxy-image-analysis/tools/iscc-sum/README.md

 ### Scenario 2: Dataset Similarity When Verification Fails
 **Goal**: Check if a large dataset matches reference exactly, and if not, how similar it is

-**Why this is important**: Sometimes you receive a dataset that's been modified but want to know if it's still usable or how much it differs from the reference.
+**Why this is important**: Sometimes you receive a dataset that's been modified but want to know if it's still what you expect it to be or how much it differs from the reference.

 ```
 Workflow: